+The wildlife that is likely to be found in and near the Otter Creek Preserve was discussed in Section E of the DEIS.
+In addition, two species of bird have been observed by neighbors in the Preserve: the osprey and the bald eagle.
 The osprey (Pandion haliaetus) is a state-listed Special Concern species that has been documented in the area and nests in the Otter Creek Preserve.
 The osprey is a large bird that feeds almost exclusively on live fish and prefers to build a large stick nest on the top of a dead tree.
 Man-made structures such as buildings, towers, poles and platforms are also used as locations to build nests, as are large rocks on the ground in areas where trees are not abundant.
 The osprey is found along coastal and inland waterways with abundant fish populations.
-The stream channel of Otter Creek is located off the property and would not be impacted by the potential activities proposed for the property.
-According to the Applicant, avoidance of impacts to, and mitigation for, vegetation and wildlife has been carefully taken into consideration for the proposed project.
-Therefore, the habitat of the osprey, including nesting and hunting areas, would not be compromised by the proposed subdivision.
+The stream channel of Otter Creek and trees within the Otter Creek Preserve which osprey may use for nesting are located off the property and would not be impacted by the potential activities proposed for the property.